 Shit.
 Your glasses didn’t fall off till after the gunshots–

 The detective returns to the arena, and finds a camera, a god’s eye view of the stage high in the ceiling, a recurrence of the theme of the divine vision.
 This camera is also a reprise of the “The false mirror” by René Magritte, an eye isolated from the body, but dense with a cloud-filled sky, an eye connected with the metaphysical substance of the soul.
-Santoro sees this vision, and realizes that his friend is chief party to the assassination.
+Santoro sees the vision recorded by this camera, and finds his dreaded suspicions confirmed: his friend is chief party in the assassination.

 After, both Dunne and Tyler descend from a great height, down the stairs to the control room.
 There may be a hell for ill-doers and murderers, but the aeries of real estate are filled with those whose hands may well be blood spattered.
 Elysium is a state of grace, found only in good, brave deeds.